 I started in this field as a Direct Support Professional (DSP) in October of 2015.
-Never would I have thought in my wildest dreams, that as a single parent raising two adult males with developmental disabilities, that I would find myself using 32 years of the knowledge, insight, and simply put, true-to-life experiences of my own personal journey to help guide, motivate, support, encourage, and inspire other adults with disabilities as they navigate through their own personal life’s journey.
+Never would I have thought in my wildest dreams that as a single parent raising two adult males with developmental disabilities, I would find myself using over 30 years of the knowledge, insight, and simply put, true-to-life experiences of my own personal journey to help guide, motivate, support, encourage, and inspire other adults with disabilities as they navigate through their own personal life’s journey.

 Direct Support Professional (DSP) is a general term referring to staff who work directly with people with intellectual or developmental disabilities.
 DSPs aim to assist clients in realizing their full potential, assisting them to become integrated and engaged in their community both in residential and non-residential settings such as employment.